-Apex Learning: An online course management system where any student in grades 6-12 can be enrolled by the LEA to access standards aligned courses in core academic content areas, as well as Advanced Placement and world languages.
-The availability of Apex Learning advances equity of access and acceleration of learning for students that may not have had the opportunity to engage previously.
-Access to online courses managed by the district through this digital platform closes the opportunity gap that persists for students that may have missed the most in-person instruction during 2019-20 and 2020-21 school years.
-Combined with inperson learning for 2021-22, students can accelerate their learning pathway by enrolling in online courses to retrieve credits while accumulating credit during in person learning.
+Apex Learning: An online course management system where any student in Grades 6-12 can be enrolled by the LEA to access standards aligned courses in core academic content areas, as well as Advanced Placement and world languages.
+The universal availability of Apex Learning advances equity of access and acceleration of learning for students that may not have had the opportunity to engage previously.
+In support of the USED Issue Brief on Credit Recovery (March 2018) which highlights the imperative to provide credit recovery programs, this tool will give students the opportunity to accumulate original credit or retrieve credits lost.
+Access to online courses managed by the district through this digital platform closes the opportunity gap that persists for students that may have missed the most in-person instruction during the 2019-20 and 2020-21 school years.
+Combined with in-person learning for 2021-22, students can accelerate their learning pathway by enrolling in online courses to retrieve credits while accumulating credit during in-person learning.